Manaslu Circuit Trek

 After breakfast, pick up from the hotel and proceed to the sightseeing tour in Kathmandu, especially the UNESCO world cultural heritage sites, which include Pashupatinath Temple, Boudhanath Stupa, Swoyambhunath Stupa, and Kathmandu Durbar Square, for the experience of a beautiful fusion of religion, culture, and history.
 These heritage monuments reflect the centuries-old culture, arts, and architecture of Nepal, which are medieval charms of the Malla Dynasty.
 After the tour, drop off at the hotel and make preparations for the Manaslu trek, including a permit, trekking gear, and trekking equipment.
 Overnight at the hotel in Kathmandu.

 After breakfast, we will pick you up from the hotel and transfer you to the public vehicle that will drive you to Machhakhola via Setikhola for about 8–9 hours.
 The first half of the drive goes through a blacktop concrete road and then a rough and bumpy road.
-However, it offers the beautiful views of scenic highways, many vibrant villages, green forest, streams, water falls, and irrigated terraces that give the first experience of Nepal’s rural landscapes.
+However, it offers the beautiful views of scenic highways, many vibrant villages, green forests, streams, water falls, and irrigated terraces that give the first experience of Nepal’s rural landscapes.
 Overnight at the guest house, Machha Khola.

 After breakfast, start the trek to Jagat.
 After crossing the Machha Khola (Fish Stream), the trail heads upstream to the tiny village of Khola Bensi and the hot springs at Tatopani.
 The trail is quite exposed and challenging in many places.
 After a short trek through the forest, the trail heads towards the single teahouse at Doban.
 It crosses the suspension bridge at Lauri and then ascends up to the fields of Jagat.
 Overnight at the tea house, Jagat.
 Overnight at the tea house, Jagat.